A Comprehensive Guide to Technical SEO

 Choosing URLs

 We’ve already discussed how URLs should be structured – use those subfolders, people!
-When it comes to choosing URLs, keep it simple – the end of your URL should almost always be the page’s title.
+When choosing URLs, keep it simple – the end of your URL should almost always be the page’s title.

 Let’s look at the example from above: the title of mysite.com/toronto/seo/top-50-tips should almost certainly be “Top 50 SEO Tips”, “Top 50 SEO Tips for Toronto”, or some such similar thing.